angelicads93/export_Slack/VScode/README.md

-Here you can find the instructions to set up and use the code export_Slack from Visual Studio Code.

 #### To download and open the source code in Visual Studio Code:
 * [Visit the main page of the GitHub repository](https://github.com/angelicads93/export_Slack), click on the green button “<>code” and select the option “Download ZIP”.
 * Unzip and save this folder in the directory of your choice.